 There’s a wide variety of great kitchen tools everyone should have, but certain equipment is very important for homesteading.
 In a kitchen where you will be doing a lot of cooking, baking, experimenting, canning and preserving, you want to have reliable and versatile equipment.
-Before the fall harvest, make sure you have these seven essential homestead kitchen tools.
+Before you start harvesting this summer's garden produce, make sure you have these seven essential homestead kitchen tools.

 #1.
 Cast Iron Dutch Oven and Pan